Chattahooligans/hooligan-hymnal-app/README.md

 ### And More

-[what else to highlight?]
+We include links to social media accounts, league standings, and fundraising initiatives on the home screen and/or menu.
+Customize it to fit your needs.

 ## Roadmap

-Necessity is the mother of invention.
 By sharing the project with soccer supporters groups around the world, we will assemble the greatest minds in the culture as contributors, and our collective work will improve all of our communities.
+Here's what we are focusing our attention after the 2019 season.

 ### News Feed